Luxurious, light, and easy to make, my creamy Sicilian cheesecake is perfect for desserts, holidays, and every kind of celebration.

 I love Sicilian cheesecake with nothing more than a light dusting of powdered sugar on top, but if you would like to try an alternative - or if you need to cover a crack - I have a few suggestions.

-You can add a fruit-based topping like raspberry or blueberry compote, passionfruit or strawberry coulis, cherry sauce, lemon curd, or even mango ice cream.
+You can add a fruit-based topping like raspberry or blueberry compote, passionfruit or strawberry coulis, cherry sauce, lemon curd, or even mango gelato.
 Alternatively, try adding some fresh sliced fruit.
 Or some mascarpone cream and delicate chocolate curls!

 Sicilian Cheesecake Recipe